-In reality, both Blogger Stats and third party visitor activity logs or meters have their respective advantages - and neither choice completely replaces the other.
+In reality, both Blogger Stats and third party visitor activity logs or meters have their respective advantages - and neither choice can ever replace another.

 - If you want to see demographic details about some readers of your blog, you can use SiteMeter, StatCounter, or any number of third party visitor activity logs and meters - after the chosen accessory has been installed.

 - If you want to see comprehensive statistics about all readers of your blog - without being limited by install time or reader security policy - only Blogger Stats will help you.